 Tomasz Tunguz is a venture capitalist at Redpoint Ventures.
 His website shares insights on a wide range of aspects such as current markets, fundraising, and marketing.

-Articles in this site are perfect for entrepreneurs, marketers, and venture capitalists alike who want to gain insight from an expert in the field.
+Articles on this site are perfect for startup blogs, entrepreneurs, marketers, and venture capitalists alike who want to gain insight from an expert in the field.